deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 > </details>

-> This table compares the efficiency of HART with state-of-the-art diffusion models in terms of latency, throughput and MACs at 512x512 and 1024x1024 resolutions.
+> This table compares the efficiency of HART against state-of-the-art diffusion models in terms of latency, throughput, and MACs at 512x512 and 1024x1024 resolutions.

 {{< table-caption >}}